raymondngiam/non-local-means-denoising-neon/README.md

             float32x4_t diff = vsubq_f32(vecA,vecB);
             vec128 = vmlaq_f32(vec128, diff, diff); // multiply-accumulate the diff
             ```
-        2. by fixing `K` to be constant, we remove the condition checking for remainder loop.
+        1. by fixing `K` to be constant, we remove the condition checking for remainder loop.

+        1. by making the `vec128` accumulator a common global variable shared among all the column-wise 1-d convolutions, and perform the summation of the accumulator only once (for every instance of 2d kernel convolution).

         <br>